 People not living in Sweden during the second year before diagnosis, and those who died, emigrated, or turned 65 before the year of the corresponding analyses were excluded.

 For the analyses of SA, people on full-time disability pension all of Y+3 and Y+5, respectively, were excluded.

 Only the matched references of survivors included in the analyses were used.

-Supplementary Table 4.
-Crude relative risks (RR) with 95% confidence intervals (CI) for associations between sociodemographic factors and number of mean sickness absence (SA) days and disability pension (DP) days during the third year (Y+3) and fifth year (Y+5), respectively, after diagnosis date, among colorectal cancer survivors aged 18-62 at time of diagnosis